personium/legacy-docs/en/app-developer/app_authn.md

-# Schema authentication
+# App authentication
-## What is Schema authentication?
+## What is App authentication?
 When Personium Box utilizes some kind of service that utilizes data associated with individuals, an entity that owns Cells, It includes implementations aimed at providing a mechanism that prevents other services from illegally accessing or modifying the data.

 Therefore, there is provided a framework of authentication "to make it impossible for owner of authority to operate certain Box to access other Box with the same token"
-Personium calls it **Schema authentication**.
-(Although it may be described as application authentication for intuitive understanding, it is assumed to be an unofficial term)
+Personium calls it **App authentication**.
+(It was used to be called schema authentication.
+Official term changed.)

-Since the Schema authentication API is prescribed in the framework of client authentication in OAuth 2.0, It can be implemented only by adding ClientID and ClientSecret as parameters at the time of authentication.
+Since the App authentication API is prescribed in the framework of client authentication in OAuth 2.0, It can be implemented only by adding ClientID and ClientSecret as parameters at the time of authentication.

 ```